g-pyda/SWIFT/README.md

     "swiftCode": string,
 }
 *
-- `DELETE /v1/swift-codes/{swift-code}` - Deletes swift-code data if swiftCode matches the one in the database
+- `DELETE /v1/swift-codes/{swift-code}` - Delete swift-code data if swiftCode matches the one in the database